Ben Hecht: Early years

-Hecht was born in New York City, the son of Russian-Jewish immigrants Joseph Hecht, a worker in the garment industry, and his wife Sarah.
+Hecht was born in New York City on February 28, 1894, the son of Belarusian-Jewish immigrants Joseph Hecht, a worker in the garment industry, and his wife Sarah.
 The couple was from Minsk, Russian Empire, and had married in 1892.

 The family moved to Racine, Wisconsin, where Ben attended high school.
 For his bar mitzvah, his parents bought him four crates full of the works of Shakespeare, Dickens and Twain.
 When Hecht was in his early teens, he would spend the summers with an uncle in Chicago.
 On the road much of the time, his father did not have much effect on Hecht's childhood, and his mother was busy managing a store in downtown Racine.
 Film author Scott Siegal wrote, "He was considered a child prodigy at age ten, seemingly on his way to a career as a concert violinist, but two years later was performing as a circus acrobat".

 After graduating from Racine High School in 1910, Hecht attended the University of Wisconsin for three days before leaving for Chicago at the age of 16 or 17.
 He lived with relatives and started a career in journalism.
 He won a job with the Chicago Daily Journal after writing a profane poem for publisher John C. Eastman to entertain guests at a party.
 By age seventeen Hecht was a full-time reporter, first with the Daily Journal, and later with the Chicago Daily News.
 In the aftermath of World War I, Hecht was sent to cover Berlin for the Daily News.
 While there, he also wrote his first and most successful novel, Erik Dorn (1921).
 It was a sensational debut for Hecht as a serious writer.

 The 1969 movie, Gaily, Gaily, directed by Norman Jewison and starring Beau Bridges as "Ben Harvey", was based on Hecht's life during his early years working as a reporter in Chicago.
 The film was nominated for three Oscars.
 The story was taken from a portion of his autobiography, A Child of the Century.
 It was also from his 1963 book Gaily, Gaily.